aburousan/azaz/Pages/Physics/papers/hernquist1987/index.md

 ## Did it work?

 Before anything else, here is my recreation next to the paper.
-These are numbers I did not tune — they came out of the code the first time it ran correctly.
+These are numbers I did not tune.
+They came out of the code the first time it ran correctly.

-**Every entry in this table is read straight out of a production run on the departmental server** (256 cores, $N$ up to $32768$).
-My laptop was only ever used for small-$N$ checks while developing; nothing in this table comes from it.
+**Every entry in this table is read straight out of a production run on the departmental server** ($N$ up to $32768$).
+My laptop was only ever used for small-$N$ checks while developing.
+Nothing in this table comes from it.

 | Quantity | Hernquist (1987) | My Julia code |
 | --- | --- | --- |